PJohannessen/AdventOfCode/README.md

 # Advent of Code

 This repository contains my [Advent of Code](https://adventofcode.com/) solutions.
-I have achieved all 250 stars that are currently available and I am now participating in [Advent of Code 2020](https://adventofcode.com/2020)!
+I have achieved all 300 stars that are currently available.

 ## Blogs